AU-Biocommons/genome-annotation/ansible/README.md

-# genome-annotation - this folder defines the state of servers
+# genome-annotation - this folder defines the state of live and/or test servers
 We define the state of the live and/or test servers with Ansible

 We run Ansible in two different locations
-1. local_dev (Vagrant)
+1. ansible (Live or test servers)
-2. ansible (Live or test servers)
+2. local_dev (Vagrant)

 See local_dev folder for more details.
 Please be **Very Careful!** when running any of the ansible playbooks in the ansible folder as these may